 If you want to access your credit score directly from one of the credit bureaus, you may need to pay a fee around $20.
 (However, if you live in Quebec, you can check your TransUnion score directly from the bureau for free.)

-Fortunately, there are other ways you can source the information accurately – for free.
+Fortunately, there are other ways you can source the information on your credit scores accurately – for free.

 Online fintech companies Borrowell, Intuit Credit Karma, and Mogo all offer free access to your credit scores.
 Borrowell and Mogo provide Equifax scores, while Intuit Credit Karma provides scores using something called the VantageScore 3.0 model (a model created in collaboration between credit bureaus).